Showing posts with label terroir. Show all posts

 On a few select menus between February and early June:

-Belles Tranches de Bœuf AOC Fin Gras du Mézenc Justes Marinées et Condiments d’une Béarnaise – Beautiful slices of Fin Gras du Mézenc AOC beef lightly marinated and served with a Sauce Béarnaise.
-This dish is a Fin Gras du Mézenc take on a Carpaccio.
+Belles Tranches de Bœuf AOP Fin Gras du Mézenc Justes Marinées et Condiments d’une Béarnaise –Beautifully marinated Slices of AOP Fin Gras du Mézenc Beef with Béarnaise Condiments (This dish sounds like a Fin Gras du Mézenc take on a Carpaccio).

-Pièce de Bœuf Fin Gras du Mézenc Rôti à la Plancha et Purée aux Cèpes – A rump steak, fried-grilled on a plancha accompanied by mashed potatoes with porcini mushrooms.
+Pièce de Bœuf Fin Gras du Mézenc à la Plancha et Purée aux Cèpes – A large steak prepared on a plancha accompanied by mashed potatoes and French porcini mushrooms.

-A plancha, which was initially a Basque cooking tool, is a solid, thick, flat sheet, that achieves a taste somewhere between grilling and frying.
-The Basques claim ownership of the plancha, as do the Spanish.
+A Plancha or Planxa - An original Basque cooking tool.
+The plancha is a flat iron sheet, almost one and a half centimeters (0.6”) thick that provides a very even method of cooking that uses very little oil and results in a taste of its own.
 The modern plancha may look like the flat cooking plate of a fast-food restaurant, but look again carefully, it has three times the thickness and produces a very even heat.
+(Apart from the Basques the Spanish also claim ownership of the plancha).

 Bœuf Bourguignonne

-Tartare Fin Gras du Mézenc de en Rouleau, Croquette de Joues et Queues de Bœuf au Sésame – A steak tartar from the Fin Gras du Mézenc rolled and served alongside fried croquets made using the meat from the beef cheeks and tail flavored with sesame.
+Tartare Fin Gras du Mézenc de en Rouleau, Croquette de Joues et Queues de Bœuf au Sésame – A steak tartar from the Fin Gras du Mézenc rolled and served alongside fried croquets made with beef cheeks and ox-tails flavored with sesame.
+Instead of the typical mound of tartare, here it’s served shaped into a roll, possibly within some kind of edible "roll" (like a spring roll wrapper), though that’s less likely for tartare.

 Steak Tartar